 We can go beyond this simple scatter plot, and compare the local correlation (a 1 cm³ ball centered around each voxel) of grey matter volume with age.
 Again, we see on the figure below a negative correlation in the cortex, but this analysis also yields quite surprising results.
 There exist regions where grey matter seems to be positively correlated with age, meaning that an older subject would have more grey matter in certain zones…seemingly impossible.

 Actually, a radiologist would recognize these regions: they show “periventricular repartition of leukoaraiosis,” which is a lesion of this specific region of the brain.
 The FSL FAST software we used was not able to differentiate it from grey matter, because they are both hypointense in the MRI T1 sequence.
 While an error, this analysis actually shows us a zone that we could use for better predicting age.
-And if these lesions had not been known before, this “error” could have led to their discovery!
+This “error” could lead to lesion discovery if they had not been known before.

 Generalization and Overfitting